Minimum Credit Score Requirements for Small Business Loans: The Essential Guide

 The following steps can help establish and build good business credit.

-- Obtain an Employer Identification Number (EIN): An EIN is like a social security number for your business and is necessary for establishing business credit.
+2. Obtain an Employer Identification Number (EIN): An EIN is like a Social Security number for your business and is necessary for establishing business credit.
 You can quickly obtain an EIN for free from the IRS website.

-- Establish trade lines: Start building credit by establishing trade lines with vendors who report payments to business credit bureaus.
+4. Establish Trade Lines: Start building credit by establishing trade lines with vendors who report payments to business credit bureaus.
 Paying these bills on time will help boost your business credit score.

-- Apply for a Business Credit Card: Applying for a business credit card and using it responsibly can help build your business credit score.
+7. Apply for a Business Credit Card: By applying for and using a business credit card responsibly, you can help build your business credit score.
 Make sure to pay off the balance in full each month to avoid accruing interest and damaging your credit.

 Is there a Minimum Credit Score Requirement to start a business?